ebenezerdon/ts-node-cache/README.md

 # TS-Node-Cache

 TS-Node-Cache is a simple, lightweight caching solution implemented in TypeScript, providing a flexible way to cache data with optional expiration times and custom timeout callbacks.
-This cache implementation allows storing any type of data, making it versatile for various applications.
+This cache implementation allows storing any type of data.

 ## Features